 It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
-Many issues can be resolved informally, without the need to use the formal stages of the complaints procedure.
+Wherever possible, the school will always attempt to resolve issues informally, without the need to use the formal stages of the complaints procedure.
 St Joseph's Catholic School takes concerns seriously and will make every effort to resolve the matter as quickly as possible.

 If you have difficulty discussing a concern with a particular member of staff, we will respect your views.
-In these cases, <Name>, (school to nominate the headteacher or the complaints administrator if one is used), will refer you to another staff member.
-Similarly, if the member of staff directly involved feels unable to deal with a concern, <Name> will refer you to another staff member.
+In these cases, the Headmaster will refer you to another staff member.
+Similarly, if the member of staff directly involved feels unable to deal with a concern, the Headmaster will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.